ridiculous/drg/README.md

 rake drg:pin
 ```

-Will update a Gemfile to their full version:
+Will update a Gemfile with the gem's full version.
+It'll change a Gemfile from:

 ```ruby
 gem 'rails'